‘You never want to leave:’ TikTok employees raise concerns about the app’s impact on teens in newly unsealed video

 “These videos prove what we’ve argued in court: social media companies are keeping kids hooked to maximize profits, even at the expense of their health,” Jackson said in a statement to CNN.

-The app has in recent years rolled out a series of youth safety and parental control features, including adding default privacy settings and disabling late-night notifications.
+The youth safety and parental control features TikTok has rolled out in recent years include adding default privacy settings and disabling late-night notifications.
 More recently, it introduced a “guided meditation” feature purportedly aimed at getting teens to cut back on scrolling.

 The North Carolina lawsuit seeks unspecified financial penalties, as well as a court order preventing TikTok from “engaging in the unfair or deceptive acts and practices” described in the complaint.